How to Stop Oral Fixation

 The appliance therapy includes different types of appliances and devices to either interrupt the habit, eliminate it, or just serve as a reminder.
 The device you choose may depend on your child’s motivation or personal preference.

-• The bluegrass or rake appliance – These are expensive devices installed in the child’s mouth to stop thumbsucking and end the damage from the finger sucking.
-The dental appliance installed by the dentist and worn for about one year.
+- The bluegrass or rake appliance – These are expensive devices installed in the child’s mouth to stop thumb sucking and end the damage from the finger sucking.
+The dental appliance can be installed by the dentist and worn for about one year.

-• Plastic devices that cover the thumb – A moderate solution.
-Since they have slits that allow air to pass through, they unable kid to create suction.
+- Plastic devices that cover the thumb – A moderate oral fixation solution.
+Since they have slits that allow air to pass through, they unable kids to create suctions.
 Still, they are likely to collect germs and often cause various infections that you have to deal with.
 Finally, they do not eliminate the habit, they just interrupt it.

 - Thumb or finger gloves – Easy to use, however they are also easily removable, so the children can take them off.
 These are intended for an older child who just needs a reminder.